SebastianDall/Scientific_Computing_Mandelbrot/README.md

 ```

 ## Performance and optimization
 The `src/profile.py` will run a profile of functions in the `mandelbrot` module with the `kernprof -l -v src/profile.py` command.
+The output for profiling the `calculate_mandebrot_naive` and `calculate_mandelbrot_vectorized` functions can be seen below.
+For the naive implementation most of the compute time is taken up by the for loop, calculating the next value of z, and determining if z has escaped.
+Combined these make up 98.5 % of the execution time.
+In the vectorized implementation 63 % of the compute time is at this step: `escaped_this_iter = np.abs(z) >= 2` - checking if the value of z has escaped.
+Calculating the whole Mandelbrot set with the vectorized implementation takes 36 seconds on my system.
+Let's see if we can optimize this further.

 ```
-Total time: 391.049 s
+Total time: 0.00010028 s
 File: /workspaces/scientific_computing_in_python/Scientific_Computing_Mandelbrot/mandelbrot/mandelbrot.py
 Function: calculate_mandelbrot_naive at line 60